 There are several steps you can take along the way to help things go smoothly and create the grassroots energy necessary to secure your resolution's passage.
 Those steps are outlined below.
 They are not all-inclusive but are meant to provide guidance.
-Feel free to adapt to your community's circumstances.
+Feel free to pick and choose what is helpful and adapt to your community's circumstances.